Graduates of German Universities & Colleges

-14.1 percent of students in FrankfurtRheinMain have a foreign passport.
-Following their graduation, they are qualified professionals in demand in our region, in areas of business and science.
-This is because they’ve been trained according to German standards, and most of them speak German well.
-Due to their exceptional skills they are an attractive target group, especially for small and medium-sized enterprises (SMEs) that are looking for international qualified professionals.
-Exploit the potential!
+14.6 percent of students in FrankfurtRheinMain have a foreign passport.
+After graduating, they are sought-after specialists for business and research in our region.
+They have benefitted from an education to German standards, and most of them speak German well.
+Due to their exceptional skills they are an attractive target group, especially for small and medium-sized enterprises (SMEs) that are looking for international specialists.
+Use their potential!

-Many foreign graduates from German universities don’t have it easy once they begin looking for work.
-Compared to their German counterparts, they benefit less from professional networks, and often have less knowledge of the German job market.
-Because the residence permits of persons from third countries (Non-EU) are linked to employment, it’s in their best interests to find a job quickly.
+For many reasons, foreign graduates from German universities and colleges do not have an easy time once they begin looking for work.
+Compared to their German counterparts, they do not tend to have professional networks, and are less well-informed on the German job market.
+As the residence permit of a third country national is tied to a job, they are very interested in finding a job quickly.

-The permanent employment of foreign graduates from German tertiary educational institutions is generally straightforward.
+In general, employing foreign graduates from German universities and colleges on a permanent basis is quite straightforward.
 Once international students from third countries have graduated from a German university, they are permitted to stay in Germany for up to 18 months to search for work.
-In order to be allowed to stay, they must cover their own living expenses and maintain a direct connection with their completed studies.
-International graduates from German universities may also receive an ‘EU Blue Card‘.
-Further information can be found on our Entry & Residence page.
+In order to be granted leave to stay, their job must cover their living expenses and be directly related to their degree course.
+International graduates from German universities and colleges may also be eligible for an ‘EU Blue Card‘.
+Further information can be found on our section for Residence Permits.

-You can also offer international students an internship, thereby forging an early link between them and your firm.
+You can also offer international students an internship, thereby binding them to your company early on.
 The same applies to part-time jobs and service contracts.

-You can find international university graduates via the local careers centres at tertiary institutions in FRM.
+You can find international graduates through the local career services at universities and colleges in FRM.